AssafUni/bci4als-online/README.md

 4. prepareTraining.m- Prepare a training vector for co-learning.

 ### Python

+The python code is seperated into two files, both communicate with the matlab code using TCP/IP.
+A feedback file which is used for co-learning, and ui file which is used for the actual application used by the mentor.

 1. feedback.py- Script that runs the co-learning feedback application.
 2. UI.py- Script that runs the actual application.